 No full-time employee shall engage in employment that constitutes a conflict for the employee or the City.
-No employee shall engage in outside employment during his/her regular working hours.
+No employee shall engage in outside employment during his/hetheirf regular working hours.
 No uniform, emblem, badge or other employee identification shall be worn by any person while in the employment of someone other than the City.
 All requests by the employee for permission to engage in outside employment shall be made on a form provided by the City.
-No employee shall accept or continue employment other than occasional work from other than the City of Alameda without the approval of the City Manager, which may be withheld only if such employment constitutes a conflict for the employee or the City or which would interfere with the employee's ability to perform his or her City job.
+No employee shall accept or continue employment other than occasional work from other than the City of Alameda without the approval of the City Manager, or the City Attorney for positions appointed by the City Attorney, which may be withheld only if such employment constitutes a conflict for the employee or the City or which would interfere with the employee's ability to perform his or her City job.